Top 10 reasons dogs are dumped at shelters

 - Biting

-No Kill Ethics
+Defining No Kill

-Recommended Book -
+Recommended Books -

 Redemption is the story of animal sheltering in the United States, a movement that was born of compassion and then lost its way.
 It is the story of the “No Kill” movement, which says we can and must stop the killing.
 It is about heroes and villains, betrayal and redemption.
 And it is about a social movement as noble and just as those that have come before.
 But most of all, it is a story about believing in the community and trusting in the power of compassion.